ozwaldorf/otel-instrument/README.md

 ### `err`
 Record error values as span attributes and set appropriate span status.
 When an error occurs, the span status is set to error with the error description.

+### `parent = <expression>`
+Set a parent context for the span.
+The expression must evaluate to something that implements `Into<opentelemetry::Context>`.
+This allows creating child spans with explicit parent-child relationships.

 ## Requirements